Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Blink.rst

 .. image:: ../_static/imgs/py_blink.png
     :align: center

-You can press “Ctrl+C” to end the program.
+You can press "Ctrl+C" to end the program.
 The following is the program code:

 .. literalinclude:: ../../../freenove_Kit/Code/Python_GPIOZero_Code/01.1.1_Blink/Blink.py
     :linenos: